 9. For end-of-life care

-Should you need palliative care, you may use up to $200 per day from your MediSave for daily hospital charges in approved hospices.
+Should you need inpatient palliative care, you may use up to $250 (general) or $350 (specialised) per day from your MediSave for approved inpatient hospice palliative care services (IHPCS)

 The combined lifetime withdrawal limit for day hospice and home palliative care is $2,500 per patient, but there will not be any limit if you’re diagnosed with terminal cancer or end-stage organ failure and if the bill is paid using your MediSave account.